glav/autoplay/readme.md

 ### Files

-- **basic.py**: Contains an asynchronous function to get weather information and an agent setup to query weather using Azure OpenAI.
+- **basic/basic.py**: Contains an asynchronous function to get weather information and an agent setup to query weather using Azure OpenAI.
+- **simple_agent/*.py: Code to execute a simple agent co-ordinating using a simple runtime.
 - **list-openai-models.py**: Lists available OpenAI models using the OpenAI API.
 - **requirements.txt**: Lists the Python dependencies required for the project.